-Francisco Rodriguez, relief pitcher/closer for the Detroit Tigers, was first signed by the Los Angeles Angels in 1998.
+Francisco Rodriguez, relief pitcher for the Washington Nationals, was first signed by the Los Angeles Angels in 1998.
 He was a starting pitcher in the Angels' minor league system from 1999 until 2002.
 He first joined the Angels for five games in 2002.

 Rodriguez became the setup man for the Angels in 2003.
 That season, he pitched 86.0 innings in 59 games and he had a 3.03 ERA, an 8-3 win-loss record, and 2 saves.
 He had even better numbers in 2004, when he had a 1.82 ERA with 12 saves in 84.0 innings in 69 games.

 In 2005, Rodriguez became the closer for the Angels.
 That season, he was the American League leader in saves with 45.
 The following season he was again the AL saves leader.
 He had 47 saves and a career low ERA of 1.73 in 2006.
 Two years later, he was the AL saves leader for the third time.
 In 2008, his 62 saves set an MLB record for the most saves in a single season.

 Rodriguez signed a three-year, $37 million contract with the New York Mets in December, 2008.
 In his first season with the Mets, he had a 3.71 ERA with 35 saves in 70 games.
 After two and a half seasons with the Mets, he was traded to the Milwaukee Brewers in July, 2011.
 He then went back to being a setup man for the rest of the 2011 season.
 In January, 2012, he signed a one-year, $8 million contract with the Brewers but he stayed with them for just another half season before being traded to the Baltimore Orioles in July, 2013.